Simply connectedness of K\"ahler and Riemannian manifolds via spectral estimates (with an appendix by Shiyu Zhang): The K ahler case

+We argue by the contradiction.
+Suppose that $s\neq 0$ and then $\eta_\alpha\neq 0$.
+Recall that we have the following Bochner-type formula in the sense of currents (see e.g. \cite[Proposition 3.4]{ZZ25}),

+where the last inequality follows from that the smallest eigenvalue of $\tr_gR^{\Lambda^{p}H^{-1}}$ equals to $-\frak{r}_{k,g}(E,H)$.
+Integrate \eqref{equa-inequality} over $X$, one has which contradicts to \eqref{equa-condition-positivity}.
+The proof is completed. \end{proof} As a direct consequence, we conclude

-\begin{teo} Let $(M,J,h)$ be a compact K\"ahler manifold of real dimension $2m$.
-Assume that the operator has entirely positive spectrum.
-Then $M$ is simply connected and $h^{p,0}(M)=\{0\}$ for each $p=1,...,m$. \end{teo} \begin{proof} We divide the proof in four steps.\\
+\begin{prop} Let $X$ be a compact K\"ahler manifold of real dimension $2m$ such that the tangent bundle is total mean curvature $(m-k)$-positive for some $1\leq k\leq m$.
+Then for every $k\leq p\leq m$ and any pseudo-effective line bundle $L$,

-\textbf{First step}: $h^{p,0}(M)=\{0\}$ for each $p=1,...,m$.\\ Since we assumed that \eqref{schr} has entirely positive spectrum we know that $\sigma_1$, the smallest eigenvalue of \eqref{schr}, is positive.
-Furthermore, we have already observed that the domain of \eqref{schr} equals the domain of the $L^2$-closure of the Laplace-Beltrami operator $\Delta$ and that the corresponding graph norms are equivalent.
-Therefore, from the min-max characterization of the eigenvalues we can deduce that for each $\phi\in W^{1,2}(M,h)$, with $W^{1,2}(M,h)$ denoting the Sobolev space of $L^2$ functions on $(M,h)$ with $L^2$ gradient.
-Let now consider an arbitrarily holomorphic $p$-form $\eta$ for some $p\in \{1,...,m\}$.
-We know that $|\eta|_h\in W^{1,2}(M,h)$, see e.g. \cite[Prop.
-3.1]{BeiSob}.
-In this way, keeping in mind the refined Kato inequality \cite[Cor.
-4.3]{Cibo}, we have: